 I walked for around 400m before reaching a small waterfall which feeds the stream.
 A really magical spot.

-From here it was only a half hour walk into Aki where upon asking around I managed to find a coin laundry.
+From here it was only a half-hour walk into Aki where upon asking around I managed to find a coin laundry.
 I left my clothes washing while I visited Helston Onsen for a quick wash.
-There’s nothing better than a hot bath after a long day walking.
+There’s nothing better than a hot bath after a long day of walking.
 Some heavily tattooed gentlemen eyed me with suspicion (I didn’t think they were allowed in public baths?).